dansteingart/without_the_hot_air/pages_md/SEwtHA_24.md

 <span class="mark">–</span>*A once-through one-gigawatt nuclear power station uses 162 tons per year of uranium*.
 Source: <span class="websitetitle">www.world-nuclear.org/info/inf03.html</span>.
 A 1 GW(e) station with a thermal efficiency of 33% running at a load factor of 83% has the following upstream footprint: mining – 16 600 tons of 1%-uranium ore; milling – 191 t of uranium oxide (containing 162 t of natural uranium); enrichment and fuel fabrication – 22.4 t of uranium oxide (containing 20 t of enriched uranium).
 The enrichment requires 115 000 SWU; see p102 for the energy cost of SWU (separative work units).

 ![](figure.png)
-<span class="figurenumber">Figure 24.17</span>.
+<div class='caption'><span class="figurenumber">Figure 24.17</span>.
 Deuterium-based fusion, if it is achievable, offers plentiful sustainable energy for millions of years.
 This diagram’s scale is shrunk ten-fold in each dimension so as to fit fusion’s potential contribution on the page.
-The red and green stacks from figure 18.1 are shown to the same scale, for comparison.
+The red and green stacks from figure 18.1 are shown to the same scale, for comparison.</div>

 <span class="mark">163</span>*it’s been estimated that the low-grade uranium resource is more than 1000 times greater than the 22 million tons we just assumed*.
 Deffeyes and MacGregor (1980) estimate that the resource of uranium in concentrations of 30 ppm or more is 3×10<sup>10</sup> tons.
 (The average ore grade processed in South Africa in 1985 and 1990 was 150 ppm.
 Phosphates typically average 100 ppm.)
 Here’s what the World Nuclear Association said on the topic of uranium reserves in June 2008: “From time to time concerns are raised that the known resources might be insufficient when judged as a multiple of present rate of use.
 But this is the Limits to Growth fallacy, ... which takes no account of the very limited nature of the knowledge we have at any time of what is actually in the Earth’s crust.
 Our knowledge of geology is such that we can be confident that identified resources of metal minerals are a small fraction of what is there.
 “Measured resources of uranium, the amount known to be economically recoverable from orebodies, are ... dependent on the intensity of past exploration effort, and are basically a statement about what is known rather than what is there in the Earth’s crust.
 “The world’s present measured resources of uranium (5.5 Mt) ... are enough to last for over 80 years.
 This represents a higher level of assured resources than is normal for most minerals.
 Further exploration and higher prices will certainly, on the basis of present geological knowledge, yield further resources as present ones are used up.”
 “Economically rational players will only invest in finding these new reserves when they are most confident of gaining a return from them, which usually requires positive price messages caused by undersupply trends.
 If the economic system is working correctly and maximizing capital efficiency, there should never be more than a few decades of any resource commodity in reserves at any point in time.” \[Exploration has a cost; exploring for uranium, for example, has had a cost of $1–$1.50 per kg of uranium ($3.4/MJ), which is 2% of the spot price of $78/kgU; in contrast, the finding costs of crude oil have averaged around $6/barrel ($1050/MJ) (12% of the spot price) over at least the past three decades.\] “Unlike the metals which have been in demand for centuries, society has barely begun to utilize uranium.
 There has been only one cycle of exploration-discovery-production, driven in large part by late 1970s price peaks.
 “It is premature to speak about long-term uranium scarcity when the entire nuclear industry is so young that only one cycle of resource replenishment has been required.” <span class="websitetitle">www.world-nuclear.org/info/inf75.html</span> Further reading: Herring (2004); Price and Blaise (2002); Cohen (1983).
 The IPCC, citing the OECD, project that at the 2004 utilization levels, the uranium in conventional resources and phosphates would last 670 years in once-through reactors, 20 000 years in fast reactors with plutonium recycling, and 160 000 years in fast reactors recycling uranium and all actinides (Sims et al., 2007).